Telpenarmo/camlot/editors/vscode/README.md

 ## Requirements

-This extension assumes that rideml-analyzer is installed and available in the $PATH.
+This extension assumes that camlot-analyzer is installed and available in the $PATH.